stashapp/stash/ui/v2.5/src/docs/en/Manual/AutoTagging.md

 # Auto Tagging

 When media filepaths or filenames contain a Performer, Studio, or Tag name, it is assigned those Performers, Studios, and Tags.
-It will **only** tag based on Performer, Studio, and Tag names that already exist in your database.
+It will **only** tag based on Performer, Studio, and Tag names that exist in your database.

 When the Performer/Studio/Tag name has multiple words, the search will include paths/filenames where the Performer/Studio/Tag name is separated with `.`, `-`, `_`, and whitespace characters.